-Data obtained from Roads and Maritime Services show that in the Strathfield Council local government area for the 5 year period between 2007 and 2011, young drivers are over-represented in crashes, making up 24% of all motor vehicle drivers involved in crashes.
-Data shows that 8% of all road crashes in Strathfield involved speeding.
-Data also shows that 26-39 year old and senior (60+ year old) pedestrians are over-represented in pedestrian crashes, being involved in 43% and 36% respectively of all pedestrian crashes.
+Data obtained from RMS shows that in the Strathfield Council local government area (LGA) for the 5 year period between 2011 and 2015, young drivers are over-represented, making up 26% of all motor vehicle drivers involved in crashes.
+6 % of all road crashes in Strathfield involved speeding, with fatigue accounting for 5% of crashes.
+Alcohol was a contributing factor in 2% of crashes.

-Road Rules Awareness Week provides an annual opportunity for drivers to refresh their knowledge of existing rules and learn details of new or changed rules.
+Road Rules Awareness Week (February/March) provides an annual opportunity for drivers to refresh their knowledge of existing rules and learn details of new or changed rules.
 It also allows pedestrians, motorcyclists, passengers and cyclists to better understand the rules and improve their safety on or near the road.

 The RMS publication Top 10 misunderstood road rules in NSW provides simple answers to many road rule questions, including how to indicate at a roundabout, when to use high-beam and fog lights, and when it is permitted to make a U-turn at traffic lights.

-For further information or to obtain a printed copy of the brochure Top 10 misunderstood road rules in NSW, please visit the Strathfield Council’s Customer Service at 65 Homebush Road, Strathfield, the Strathfield Library at 65-67 Rochester Street, Homebush or contact Council’s Road Safety Officer on 9748 9619.
+For further information or to obtain a printed copy of the brochure Top 10 misunderstood road rules in NSW, please visit the Strathfield Council’s Customer Service at 65 Homebush Road, Strathfield, the Strathfield Library at 65-67 Rochester Street, Homebush or contact Council’s Road Safety Officer on 9748 9605.